 But don’t feel singled out unfairly.
 My pet projects are the ones which always get dropped – not yours.

-I was today revisiting some statistics over the past two years for Capital customer support activity worldwide and analyzing it:
+I was today revisiting some statistics over the past two years for CHS customer support activity worldwide and analyzing it:

-- Spikes of enhancement requests coincided with new releases of Capital being adopted - as well as when new phases of system roll-out were being proven - in prior to production release.
+- Spikes of enhancement requests coincided with new releases of CHS being adopted – as well as when new phases of system roll-out were being proven – in prior to production release.

 - The larger the process and software tool approval staff at a customer the greater the number of requests.
 This is an interesting one; because of course the software isn’t any different at a place with a smaller staff.
 It is not any better or any worse, there are just more pairs of eyes looking at it and making judgments about what they like and don’t like so much about what they are seeing.